Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 In this option, subfolders should be of the same data type and level as the root folder they are contained in.
 For example, you should not put a biospecimen and a clinical demographics subfolder within the same folder.
 Your files should be reasonably descriptive in stating the assay type and level and be consistently prefixed with the assay type.

-* each dataset folder must have Synapse annotation contentType:dataset
 * a dataset folder can’t be inside another dataset folder
 * dataset folders must have unique names
 * folder hierarchy may contain non-dataset folders (e.g. storing reports or other kinds of entities)